How many immigrants are in Indiana?

 Indiana residents were foreign-born

-The number of foreign-born residents in Indiana increased from 293K in 2011 to 366K in 2021.
-This rise occurred alongside changes in the native-born population due to births, deaths, and migration.
-The foreign-born share of Indiana's population was 5.4% in 2021, lower than the national average of 13.6%, and up from 4.5% in 2011.
+The number of foreign-born residents in Indiana grew from 315K in 2013 to 433K in 2023.
+This increase occurred alongside changes in the native-born population due to births, deaths, and people moving.
+Analyzing the foreign-born share of the total population provides a better view of these demographics.
+In Indiana, the foreign-born share of the population was 6.3% in 2023, lower than the US overall at 14.3%, and up from 4.8% in the state since 2013.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In 2021, the metro areas in the US with the highest and lowest foreign-born population shares were Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% (highest) and Beckley, WV at 0.8% (lowest).
-In Indiana, the highest and lowest were Chicago-Naperville-Elgin, IL-IN-WI at 17.7% and Terre Haute, IN at 2%.
+From 2018 to 2022, the metro areas (with data) in the US with the highest and lowest foreign-born population share were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Beckley, WV at 0.9% foreign-born (lowest).
+The highest and lowest among the metro areas in or connected to Indiana were: Chicago-Naperville-Elgin, IL-IN-WI at 17.7% foreign-born (highest) and Muncie, IN at 1.8% foreign-born (lowest).

 Change location to see this data for other areas